kylegallatin/kylegallatin.github.io/_posts/Machine Learning for Anyone 60fa9198b5eb.md

 No worries if you’re unfamiliar with math functions because you don’t remember them or don’t use them.
 For grasping this, we only need the easy stuff: There is input (_x_), and there is output (_y_), and the function is what happens between the input and output — it’s the relationship between the two.

 Really simplified A.I. is a function expressed as _y=mx+b_.
-We know x and y; we just need to find _m_ and _b_ to understand what the relationship between _x_and _y_ is.
+We know _x_ and _y_; we just need to find _m_ and _b_ to understand what the relationship between _x_ and _y_ is.
 For example, in the table below, _x_ is the input, and _y_ is the output.

 ![](/images/name/media/image3.png)

-For this pattern, what we have to do to _x_ to get to _y_ is multiply _x_ by 1 (giving us the m value) and add 1 (giving us the b value).
+For this pattern, what we have to do to _x_ to get to _y_ is multiply _x_ by 1 (giving us the _m_ value) and add 1 (giving us the _b_ value).
 And so, the function is _y=1x+1_.

 In essence, this is all machine learning is.
-Using input x, we made a prediction of what _y_ would probably be for all examples.
+Using input _x_, we made a prediction of what _y_ would probably be for all examples.
 The fancy part is how you teach a machine to learn what function best describes the data — but when you’re done, what you’re left with is generally some form of _y=mx+b_.
 Once we have that function, we can also plot it on a graph:

 ![Math](/images/name/media/image2.jpg)